mikeyEcology/MLWIC2/README.md

 ## Step 7: Update the metadata of your image files using `write_metadata` (optional)
 ###### <i> Shiny option: `MLWIC2::runShiny('write_metadata')` </i>
--This function uses [Exiftool software](https://exiftool.org/index.html).
-This is a command line tool and `write_metadata` is a wrapper that will run the software to create metadata categories and fill them with the output of `classify`.
+- This function uses [Exiftool software](https://exiftool.org/index.html).
+Exiftool is a command line tool and `write_metadata` is a wrapper that will run the software to create metadata categories and fill them with the output of `classify`.
 If you want to use this function you will need to first [install Exiftool following the directions here](https://exiftool.org/install.html).
--`output_file` is the path to and file name of your output file from classify (`output_name`).
+- `output_file` is the path to and file name of your output file from classify (`model_dir`+ `/` +`output_name`).
 Unless you deviated from the default settings, this file should be located in your `MLWIC2_helper_files` folder.
--`model_type` is either the "species_model" or the "empty_animal" model
+- `model_type` is either the "species_model" or the "empty_animal" model
--You might need to specify your `exiftool_loc` if you are running on a Windows computer.
+- You might need to specify your `exiftool_loc` if you are running on a Windows computer.
 This is the path to your exiftool installation.
--Here is how I would run this function given my example call to classify above.
+- Here is how I would run this function given my example call to classify above.
 ```
 write_metadata(output_file="/Users/mikeytabak/Desktop/MLWIC2_helper_files/MLWIC2_output.csv", # note that if you look at the classify command above, this is the [model_dir]/[output_name]
                model_type="species_model", # the type of model I used for classify